azh4r/online-sorting-algorithms/work_log.md

 * output is a unique list of ids associated with the X largest values.

 * If all records are copied locally to N number of files, then there should be local storage large enough to handle all of data.

+* Python sorted() function uses Timsort algorithm which is a combination of mergesort and insertsort algorithms.
+Go over these sorting algorithms for the interview.

+*